-545. SOCIAL RESEARCH.
+545. Social Research.
 A tool course fundamental to all research in the social sciences.
-Emphasis is placed upon types and methods of research.
+Emphasis is placed upon types and method of research.
 Group and individual projects are undertaken.
 Required of all sociology majors.

-546. FIELD STUDIES.
+- 546. FIELD STUDIES.
 Designed to provide direction and suggestion for either special research or surveys.
 Required of all sociology majors.
 Prerequisite: Sociology 477 and 545.

-547-548.
-SEMINAR IN SOCIOLOGY.
+3 credits second semester. - 547-548.
+Seminar in Sociology.
 Required of all graduate students in sociology.
 No credit.
 Both semesters.